Salvatore2003/CS_180_Project_4/README.md

 Class Product
 It is the object class for a product

+User settings
+The user settings allows for the user to change their information this includes, their username, password, email, and their role.
+The user can also delete their account in this class.
+When deleted the account will no longer be able to sign in.
+The account will remain in the settings until the user chooses to leave the settings ui.
+This  was confirmed by using the test cases that we made, and testing the class by making accounts and changes the user settings.
+This class is called from the main method.
+It edits the user that is logged in and changes their information.
+If their information is changed in the settings class then that changed is  then applied in the main method.

+StoreFront
+Store front contains the main method of the code.
+There are many methods to support the main method.
+These methods allow for the user to sign in and create an account.
+If the user signs into an existing account then they can go to messages,view or edit stores depending on their role, and go to their settings.
+The main method calls other methods from different classes such as run settings and running the messages. runSettings is the UserSettings class and runSeller and runBuyer are in the MarketPlace class.
+The class was tested by using test cases that Rakshit made, and running it ourselves to make sure we get the expected output.

+InvalidNumber
+If an invalid number is entered for an output an exception is thrown to this class.
+This class was tested using test cases Rakshit made and throwing errors to the class to make sure we got the expected results.

+InvalidLogIn
+If there is an invalid login then there is an exception thrown to this class.
+This class was tested by using Rakshit test cases and throwing errors to the class to make sure we got the expected results.

 Messaging Functionality
 Users are able to message other users provided they are not of the same type as the other user (Sellers cannot message sellers, etc.) This messaging system implements two boxes, one inbox which contains mail the user has received, and one outbox which contains mail the user has sent.
 The messaging system allows users to view their inbox, send messages to other users, edit messages they have sent to other users, or delete messages from either their inbox or outbox (This is client side only and does not remove the message from the other user's mailbox.)
 The messaging UI allows users to select any one of these options, in which they will be prompted to enter information relevant to their choice.

+Bryce is in charge of submitting to Voceraum and the project report to brightspace.